kubevirt/kubevirt-tekton-tasks/tasks/execute-in-vm/README.md

 This task can execute a script, or a command in a Virtual Machine

-### Service Account

-This task should be run with `execute-in-vm-task` serviceAccount.
-Please see [RBAC permissions for running the tasks](../../docs/tasks-rbac-permissions.md) for more details.

 ### Parameters

 - **vmName**: Name of a VM to execute the action in.